willgarcia/rotc/04-observability/04-01-prometheus/README.md

 * `api_all_success_total` is the number of successful requests on the application
 * `api_request_duration_milliseconds_bucket` represents the duration of each request

-If you want a visual representation of these metrics go to the swagger-stats dashboard located at <http://localhost/swagger-stats/.>
+If you want a visual representation of these metrics go to the swagger-stats dashboard located at <http://localhost/swagger-stats/ui>

-Ok, so at this stage we've instrumented our application.
+At this stage we've instrumented our application.
 From here, Prometheus will be able to then scrape this endpoint and collect metrics from our application.

 ### Collecting application metrics with Prometheus in Kubernetes